 Over time, the original constitution may vary, dependent upon issues and events which later transpire.

-The engine and driver to group actions is always vested in the consumers, who instruct and finance the litigation.
-In some circumstance the management committee may have a need to choose elect a Funder so that the consumers are at little or no risk of high costs or adverse costs.
-TESS have formed a litigation funding Company for such events and do fund many clients either directly or via crowd funding arrangements.
-Equally some in the group might elect to fund, whist others do not, either/or group litigation can benefit as member numbers could be driven up reducing exposure to adverse costs.
+The engine and driver to group actions are always vested in the consumers, who instruct and finance the litigation.
+In some circumstances, the management committee may have a need to choose to elect a funder so that the consumers are at little or no risk of high costs or adverse costs.
+TESS Law has formed a litigation funding company for such events and funds many clients, either directly or via crowdfunding arrangements.
+Equally some in the group might elect to fund, whilst others do not.
+Group litigation can benefit as member numbers could be driven up reducing exposure to adverse costs.

 The first objective is to locate other members who are facing similar problems and try and strike a consensus on the issues you all intend to present to the courts.

-At this point the group leaders should consult with advisors, so as to frame the group and advertise the issues as well as the opportunity for others to join in.
-With more members, pre action funding can be sort, so as to consider a credible forward options and risk assessment
+At this point, the group leaders should consult with advisors, so as to frame the group and advertise the issues as well as the opportunity for others to join in.
+With more members, pre-action funding can be sought, so as to consider credible forward options and risk assessment.

-The group committee must remember that at all times, they are acting as a group and they should know that their duty to the entire group not just your own interests.
+The group committee must remember that at all times, they are acting as a group and they should know that their duty is to the entire group, not just your own interests.